0x1F9F1/Open1560/docs/methodology.md

 | `1532 / VW DEMO`  | `Jul 29 1999 15:03:55` | midvwtrial.exe | Trial |
 | `1589` | `Sep 16 1999 11:00:21` | midtown.exe | Retail, SafeDisc + Clean |

+## 1386
+Earliest known build.
+Used for beta testing.
+The CD included "MSReport", with information for uploading bug reports to Microsoft via FTP.

 ## 1427
-Earliest known build.
 Probably the one seen in GDC, March 1999.

 ## 1549
 Found in an old .icd alongside the 1560 builds.
 Needs a custom mmlang.dll to run.